 - Our catering department has transitioned from black plastic disposable to all white disposable which is recyclable in Ulster county.

 - All our dining services recycle corrugated cardboard, tin, plastic and glass.
 We also recycle our kitchen grease through a 3rd party vendor.

 - We partner with local farms during the summer to support the local produce economy.
 All our summer apples are from local farms near New Paltz.
 We also partner with Winter Sun Farms in order to provide fresh frozen local veggies throughout the academic year.

 - We have replaced all plastic straws on campus with compostable straws made from corn in an effort to reduce our plastic waste and impact on oceans and landfills.

 - The Starbucks on campus has their own plastic straw initiative.
-They are replacing straws with strawless lids in an effort to reduce plastic waste.
-This is part of the comapny's global plan to be more environmentally friendly.
+They replaced straws with straw-less lids in an effort to reduce plastic waste.
+This is part of the company's global plan to be more environmentally friendly.